illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

 * A script named: `create-env.sh`
   * This script will deploy, configure, and create all the AWS infrastructure our three-tier application needs
 * A script named: `install-app.sh`
-  * This script will install all the application components and format EBS volumes
+  * This script will install all the application components
 * A script named: `destroy-env.sh`
   * This script will terminate all infrastructure you have created